ms-iot/content/Resources/contribute/making-changes.md

 For returning users - Ensure that you are up to date with the ms-iot repo:

-  `git reset --hard upstream/develop`
+  `git reset --hard ms-iot/develop`

+  `git push origin develop`

-**Note**: This will delete all local changes, so be sure this is what you want
+**Note**: This will delete all local changes and push ms-iot to your fork, so be sure this is what you want

 1. Read [contributing guidelines](authoring-guidelines.md).
   1. Changes that do not follow the guidelines will be rejected